-$^{^7\}mathrm{Use}$ a smart opening quote here: """.
+$^{^{8}}$ Use a smart closing quote here: """.

 9Consider replacing "in a similar fashion" with adverb for "similar"; eg, "in a hasty manner" with "hastily".

 Interactive fiction

 Version 0.12.0 added experimental support for writing interactive fiction.

 Since this support is experimental, it means it can change at anytime, and there is no guarentee that the interactive fiction you write for the current version of Crowbook will work with the next release, even if it isn't a major release.